Getting started on your thesis

 Registering my intention to submit

 Prior to submission, or prior to your performance or exhibition of a creative component of your thesis, register your intention to submit by logging into the Thesis Examination System (TES).
 About 2-months prior to your submission is the ideal time for this.
-Please note that your estimated submission date must not exceed your maximum submission date (your expected thesis submission date).
-You can check your expected thesis submission date through my.unimelb.
+Your estimated submission date, or your thesis submission date, must not exceed your maximum submission date, i.e. your expected thesis submission date as listed on the Graduate Research Details page of my.unimelb.

 If you are not currently enrolled but have approval for late submission (or are lapsed) you may find you are not able to access University systems such as the Thesis Examination System.
 To request reinstatement of your IT access to submit via TES, please email the Examinations Office.